raphaellondner-okta/okta.github.io/_source/docs/api/resources/authn.md

 - [Enroll YubiKey Factor](#enroll-yubikey-factor)

 > This operation is only available for users that have not previously enrolled a factor and have transitioned to the `MFA_ENROLL` [state](#transaction-state).
-> When the required factors is not yet enrolled/activated the status will remain MFA_ENROLL even after enrolling an optional factor.
+> When required factors are not yet enrolled or activated the status remains MFA_ENROLL, even after enrolling an optional factor.

 #### Request Parameters
 {:.api .api-request .api-request-params}